 Elephant ears, those large-leafed plants grown from tubers — some the size of softballs — give a tropical flair to home landscapes.
 They're tender perennials, hardy only in the warmest parts of the United States.
 In areas with colder winters, they're annuals and must be lifted in the fall or replanted every year.

-About Elephant Ears
+Types of Elephant Ears

 Overwintering Elephant Ears

-To save elephant ear roots from year to year, cut the foliage back after the first frost, leaving 2 to 4 inches of stem, and carefully dig up the roots.
-Put the roots in a protected, well-ventilated spot until they're dry to the touch, then store them in vermiculite, packing peanuts or shredded paper.
-Don't use sand or moss as these materials hold moisture and encourage premature sprouting.
+Elephant ears grow from tubers or rhizomes, depending on species.
+To save elephant ears from year to year, cut the foliage back after the first frost, leaving 2 to 4 inches of stem, and carefully dig up the underground structures.
+Put the tubers or rhizomes in a protected, well-ventilated spot until they're dry to the touch, and then store them in vermiculite, packing peanuts, or shredded paper.
+Avoid using sand or moss, as these materials hold moisture and encourage premature sprouting.

 Besides the plain green forms, several newer cultivars of elephant ears are available.
-"Black Magic" grows 3 to 5 feet tall with burgundy-black foliage, while the similarly-sized "Black Stem" has green leaves with burgundy-black veins.
-"Illustris" is a small elephant ear; its green foliage has black markings and lime green leaf margins and veins.
-"Lime Zinger" grows 5 to 6 feet tall with bright chartreuse-green foliage.
+'Black Magic' grows 3 to 5 feet tall with burgundy-black foliage, while the similarly-sized Black Stem has green leaves with burgundy-black veins.
+Illustris is a small elephant ear; its green foliage has black markings and lime green leaf margins and veins.
+'Lime Zinger' grows 5 to 6 feet tall with bright chartreuse-green foliage.